-Fat transfer is designed to restore lost volume and reverse the signs of aging.
-The added bonus of a fat graft is that as you’re enhancing the look of one part of your body, you’re also removing unwanted fat from another!
+Fat transfer is a procedure designed to restore lost volume and reverse the signs of aging.
+One of the added bonuses of a fat graft is that as you’re enhancing the look of one part of your body, you’re also removing unwanted fat from another.

-In this guide we cover everything you should know about this common plastic surgery procedure before scheduling your first consultation.
+In this guide we cover everything you need to know about this increasingly popular plastic surgery procedure before scheduling your first consultation.